HermanL02/WarwickUniversity-Notes/202401/Script_Eng.md

 ### Proposal on Child Sex Abuse Regulation (CSAR)

 This legislation, proposed in 2022, is a new EU regulation.
-Its proponents believe voluntary actions by online service providers to monitor online child sexual abuse are insufficient, necessitating government involvement.
+Its proponents believe voluntary actions by online service providers to monitor online child sexual abuse are insufficient.
+It requires more government involvement.
 One aspect of this regulation mandates compulsory chat control on all digital private communications, clearly impacting E2EE.
 However, this proposal was not passed.

 ### Spain's Approach to E2EE